 Refers to the height of the smooth flat area of the jar on which you would apply a label.
 You can find label panel height information for Fillmore Container’s products under the product description details and/or specs chart.

 An attachment to the back of a delivery truck that allows the driver to lower a palletized order to the ground.
 This is required for delivery points where an appropriate dock or forklift is not available.

 As in the type of finish on the mouth of a jar, or a type of lid (also known as a twist cap).
 This refers to a jar finish that has several (the number varies) short threads that do not encompass the circumference of the mouth of the jar.
 This also refers to the lids which are designed for lug jars, and are also known as twist caps.
 Lug lids usually have a smooth exterior, with several (the number varies) nubs or lugs that match and thread onto the short threads of the lug jar.

 As in LTL Shipment; Less Than Truck Load, referring to a type of delivery method, often referred to simply as “freight”.
 Such orders are stacked on a pallet, carefully wrapped, labeled, weighed, and identified with a Bill of Lading (BOL).
 These do not have to be full pallets; as it’s the shipping cost that usually determines whether this is a more cost-effective shipment method.

-A Material Safety Data Sheet (MSDS) is a document that contains information on the potential hazards (health, fire, reactivity and environmental) and how to work safely with the chemical product.
+A Material Safety Data Sheet (MSDS) *Now called the SDS Sheet* is a document that contains information on the potential hazards (health, fire, reactivity and environmental) and how to work safely with the chemical product.
 It is an essential starting point for the development of a complete health and safety program.
 When applicable, these documents can be found in the product’s “Attached Documents” tab.